Back to Blog

 Showing your keystrokes is about more than just clarity; it’s a huge time-saver.
 Manually adding text boxes or captions for every shortcut is a tedious process that kills creative momentum.

 This is a major driver in the creative software market, which is on track to hit nearly USD 15 billion by 2030.
-For hobbyist creators, integrated keystroke features can slash production time by up to 60%.
+For hobbyist creators, automatic keystroke overlays can slash production time by reducing the need to manually add shortcut labels in editing.
 I've even seen marketing pros report that they create promo videos three times faster, which led to a 25% jump in conversions.
 If you want to dive into the numbers, you can read more about the impact of video presentation software.

 At the end of the day, it's about communicating your actions clearly and efficiently, making your macOS tutorials more professional and valuable for your audience.